ashikprodhan/mobile-repair/README.md

-## This is Mobile Repair full-stack site
+## Mobile Repair
-## This website got landing home page which consist of header, service card, contact form ,footer, review ,why us  page.
-In service card have price service name and button.
-This site got some restriction normal user can not see all orders while admin only can see all the orders,add services, delete services.

-## User able to buy service from this site
-## Here admin can add service ,delete the service and can the all the orders .
+Technology:​ ​ React, Router, Node.js, MongoDB, Bootstrap, Firebase Authentication, Heroku.
+## Features :
+1.A full-stack website where you have the Admin dashboard and user dashboard.
+2.Admin can see all the orders,add services, delete services.
+3.To place an order, users have to login with a google account.
+4.Users are able to buy service from this site through stripe payment.
+User can see orders and post reviews This web app has an admin page where the admin can add a new service, update the current status, delete a service, and make a new admin.
 ## Live link : https://mobile-repair-44845.web.app/